Wigwamwam/bank_api/README.md

 ## API Specs:

-The following outlines the API spec for the create, index and destroy method.
+The following outlines the API spec for get / post / destroy methods.
 Please see 'Postman Response' section for examples of calling the api and the responses.

 ### Create